 - Children’s Museum After Visit Writing Prompts

 We require a planned time of arrival when booking a group visit.
-Our group visits are allowed 3 hours.
+Our group visits are allowed a maximum of 3 hours.
 If you arrive late, we cannot guarantee an extension to your visit.

 Please note that the Children’s Museum is open to the general public everyday except Tuesday, so please be prepared to share the space.